zzzprojects/learn-orm/tutorials/fsharp/generics.md

 ## Implicitly Generic Constructs

-You can make a function generic by using the single quotation (`'`) mark in a type annotation to indicate that a parameter type is a generic type parameter as shown below.
+You can make a function generic by using the single quotation (`'`) mark in a type annotation to indicate that a parameter type is a generic type parameter, as shown below.

 ```csharp
 let func1 (x: 'a) (y: 'a) =